za/tango_with_django_book/chapters/login.rst

 	# If you choose this option, you'll want to modify the import statement you've already got to include UserProfile.
 	from rango.models import Category, Page, UserProfile

-.. note:: Remember that with the creation of a new model, you must synchronise your database.
+.. note:: Remember that your database must be synchronised with the creation of a new model.
 Run ``$ python manage.py syncdb`` from your terminal to synchronise the new ``UserProfile`` model.
-Not doing so will result in errors explaining that the required database tables cannot be found.
+This process involves Django creating one or more underlying database tables for the given model.
+Forgetting to synchronise your changes will result in errors explaining that the required database tables cannot be found.

 Creating a *User Registration* View and Template
 ------------------------------------------------